Covering one eye has had a rethink,

 The Optishield for THE PATIENT

-A current front-line practice within the NHS for patients suffering with temporary or intermittent Diplopia (double vision) is to apply frosted tape to the patient’s spectacle’s lens.
+A current front-line practice within the NHS for patients suffering with temporary or intermittent Diplopia (double vision) is to apply frosted tape or fabric patch to the patient’s spectacle’s lens.

-The frosted Optishield for patients can offer a flexible alternative where temporary partial occlusion for a clinically prescribed period has been recommended by an eye care specialist.
+The frosted Optishield for patients offers a flexible alternative where temporary partial occlusion for a clinically prescribed period has been recommended by an eye care specialist.
 This can include Macular Degeneration, vision therapy exercises and Neuro-ophthalmology.

 The Optishield has been designed with an easy on/off fit, making it suitable for short term tasks such as reading, watching television or using a computer.